fau-masters-collected-works-cgarbin/dataset-visualization-google-facets-streamlit/dataset.md

 Health.
 It is explained [in this paper](https://arxiv.org/abs/1705.02315) and stored [here](https://nihcc.app.box.com/v/ChestXray-NIHCC).

-The dataset is a collection of frontal x-ray images for patients of hte National Institutes of Health Clinical Center.
+The dataset is a collection of frontal x-ray images for patients of the National Institutes of Health Clinical Center.
 A patient may have multiple images, taken over several visits to the center.
 Each image is annotated with the diseases the image may indicate.
 The diseases where extracted from the image reports with natural langugage processing (NLP).